gorkamunoz/ML4Phys_UIBK_W25/README.md

 ranking’s position (first position gets the full 5% :), and we decrease linearly).

+> Important: to get accepted in the competition, your Codabench username
+> must end with “\_UIBK25”.

 **Final Project (30%)**

 The last weeks of the course you will work in groups on a final project,